 Treat your family to these apple crumble baked apples.

 I love all things apple this time of the year.
 Halloween, Thanksgiving and Christmas will see me serving apples in a big variety of ways.
-I add them to my holiday salads, I use them to make homemade cinnamon apples and I love to bake apples.
+I add them to my holiday salads, I use them to make homemade cinnamon baked apple slices, and I love to bake apples.

 But today, I decided to get some help for my recipe by using a delicious Marie Callender® Apple Crumble pie.
 It has everything I need for my baked apple recipe from the filling to the crumble topping. by using the seasoned apples from a Marie Callender® Apple crumble pie

 If you have not tried Marie Callender’s® Dessert Pies, you don’t know what you are missing.
 Marie makes the MOST FLAKY pie crust you can imagine.
 I used her chicken pot pie recently for a quick fall meal with warm cinnamon apples (told you I love apples!!) and it was a huge hit at our house.

 Autumn is the time for me to really bring out the big guns when it comes to my baking.
 I love to bake all the time, but during the later part of the year, I am looking for new and fun ways to treat my family and friends to some of my most special desserts.
 Nothing feels quite as good to me as preparing something special for special friends and family.
 In my house, fall is also a great way to share the joy of pie.
 We all love it here!

 My daughter lives in California, but always for a visit this time of the year.
 Since apples recipes are some of her favorite desserts, I love to treat her to a new one when she gets here.
 I can’t wait for her to try this idea.
 I know she will be just loving it!